JotaPalma/logseq/pages/barnum effect.md

 Tags: #psychology
 ---

-## Named after the circus guy, PT Barnum
+## Named after the showman P.T.
+Barnum.
+## Reading your crowd and m